sal55/langs/translatingc.md

 * This has already come up with preprocessors.
 But generating proper code may require types, enums, imports, variables etc that are defined in a header.
 * What about system headers?
 Surely the target will not require all those fiddly details like the half-dozen versions of 'struct stat'?
 * The same headers used in multiple modules will result in many duplicates sets of declarations

+### Case-Sensitivity

+C is case-sensitive; what happens when the target is case-insensitive (like mine)?

+### Independent Modules

+* The information you get from C will be from individual modules.
+* You will need to precise set of source modules comprising the project to do a proper translation
+* For, you may need, as well as the compiler front end, a tool to emulate the build system used (make, cmake etc) or somehow extract that information
+* Even with all info collated, to have to cross-reference names, see how owns what, see what is either imported from an external library, or may be missing cpmpletely

 ### The Small Stuff